marmelab/checkoid/Readme.md

 ```

 #### isLte
-Take a maximum value and return a validator that check if value is less or equal to given the given maximum value
+Take a maximum value and returns a validator that check if the value is less or equal to the given maximum value

 ```js
 import { isLte } from 'checkoid';